15 of the best self-help books for when you can’t get to therapy

 This book – Marcus Aurelius’s private journal – is the first self-help book ever written, and it’s just as applicable today as it was two thousand years ago.

 Get your copy and turn to it when you’re feeling lost, sweating the small stuff, or lacking motivation.

 6. I Thought It Was Just Me… But It Isn’t by Brene Brown

-No one writes about shame and vulnerability like Brené Brown does.
-I Thought It Was Just Me… But It Isn’t is Brené's liberating celebration of the importance of our imperfections, both to our relationships and to our own sense of self.
+No one writes about shame and vulnerability as Brené Brown does.
+I Thought It Was Just Me… But It Isn’t is Brené’s liberating celebration of the importance of our imperfections, both to our relationships and to our own sense of self.

 7. The Body Keeps the Score by Bessel Van Der Kolk

 The Body Keeps the Score is one of the most popular books about trauma and the mind-body connection, reaching bestseller lists and helping millions of people to think about how the past is still showing up in their body.

 It’s also one of the most recommended books by therapists.

 Ever since I read it, I’ve been more conscious of how I feel in my body – how I’m holding my breath, feeling tense in my shoulders, tightening my muscles.
 The On Being podcast episode with Bessel Van Der Kolk is fabulous too.